Slovo House: Plot

 In the late 1920s, a house was built in Kharkiv, then the capital of the Ukrainian Soviet Socialist Republic, according to Stalin, especially for Ukrainian writers and other cultural figures of the USSR.
 It was designed by Kharkiv city architect Mykhailo Dashkevych.
 Everything was provided there for the convenience of residents - spacious bright rooms, high ceilings, large windows.
 They even built a park nearby so that those who lived there would have a place to relax.
 Sixty-four comfortable apartments, a dining room, a solarium, staff - a real paradise for writers.
-Dozens of genius Ukrainian writers, poets, artists, screenwriters and actors were then relocated to this new building or writer's house.
-Mykola Khvylovy, Ostap Vyshnya, Mykhaylo Semenko, Anatol Petrytsky, Antin Dyky and others moved under one roof.
+Dozens of Ukrainian writers, artists, actors, including Mykola Khvylovy, Ostap Vyshnya, Mykhaylo Semenko, Anatol Petrytsky, Antin Dyky were relocated to this new building or writer's house.

 However, this paradise was equipped with a special surveillance system and a network of agents, thanks to which the authors were kept under control by the Soviet secret services.
 In particular, some writers were reported by their own wives, agents, and some by maids.
 All who visited this house were also under this control, among them - Bertolt Brecht, Theodore Dreiser, Bruno Jasieński, who came to Kharkiv for the International Conference of Revolutionary Writers in 1930.
 Ukrainian writers witnessed the effects of the Holodomor of 1932–33, and as a result their situation worsened.

 Some writers committed suicide, some went insane.
 During the Stalinist repressions, residents of forty apartments out of sixty-three were arrested.
 The building was called Slovo, because the building itself was shaped like the cyrillic letter "C" (pronounced "S" in English).
 But for several years this house was called "Crematorium" or "house of pre-trial detention."

+Actors (voices)

+Production

+The film project became one of the winners of the 7th competitive selection by the Ukrainian State Film Agency (Derzhkino), receiving state financial support in the amount of 800,000 UAH.
+The total production cost of the film amounts to 1,200,000 UAH.
+The film was produced by Fresh Production Group with the support of Derzhkino.